Pop Across the Pond: Girls Weekend in London, England

 Coffee — Grind

 Kickstart your second day of this girls weekend in London with an artisanal cup of joe from Grind in Soho, located right outside the hotel just 4 minutes down Carnaby Street.
-Aside from the edgy artwork, inside you’ll find breakfast pastries, cakes, and small bites served up alongside coffee and cocktails—their signature espresso martinis are to die for!
+Aside from the edgy artwork, inside find breakfast pastries, cakes, and small bites served alongside coffee and cocktails—their signature espresso martinis are to die for!

 Hyde Park